It stands for Stabilization to Harsh conditions via Intramolecular Epoxide Linkages to prevent Degradation.

 SHIELD protects a tissue sample and proteins inside the sample from environmental stress (heat and chemicals) without causing autofluorescence.
 The polyepoxy molecules crosslink surface-exposed protein residues with multiple flexible intramolecular bonds to provide structural reinforcement to enhance the stability of proteins.

-You can find the full length protocol here.
+You can find the SHIELD protocol here, beginning on page 3.
 In short, SHIELD uses a SWITCH-like protocol, where the epoxy is distributed throughout the sample evenly with an OFF Solution, then reacted with the tissue in an ON Solution.
 If you can perfuse, perfuse the animal with the perfusion solution (SHIELD Epoxy + SHIELD Buffer + PFA + DI water) and incubate in that solution.
 Then incubate in SHIELD-OFF (Epoxy + Buffer + DI water).
 Finally, incubate in SHIELD-ON.
 If you can’t perfuse, incubate the sample in SHIELD-OFF (Epoxy + Buffer + DI water), then incubate in SHIELD-ON.

 No, you don’t need to perfuse, although perfusion produces the best preservation results.
 You can post-fix samples if they are already fixed with PFA.

 SHIELD tissue has low autofluorescence and facilitates high signal-to-noise ratio of fluorescent protein-labeled tissues.
 Autofluorescence in SHIELD is much lower than in SWITCH and DISCO-treated tissues.

 Any tissues that can be preserved with CLARITY can also be preserved with SHIELD.
 This includes brain, liver, lung, heart, kidney, pancreas, skin, etc.